On-the-Fly Shortest Path QGIS plugin

 The On path length and loss is associated with the path over the selected line layer, from the entry point to the exit point of the line layer, excluding the pieces of length from the start and end marker to the line layer.
 The Dijkstra algorithm of the core QGIS network analysis library is used to calculate the shortest path.

 NOTE: When the Include entry/exit lengths of the configuration dialog is checked, the total length from Start marker to entry point, along the line and from the exit point to End marker appears in the panel.
 When unchecked, only the length along the line network appears in the panel.
 Therefore, in the above example, when checked, the Panel will show the total length of 650.19m.
+If unchecked, the Panel would show 627.88m which is the length "On path".
+The Results window continues to show all lengths.

 Fiber Loss Budget measurements